ptanga/stellar-occult/README.md

   The main function is the function that will trigger the pictures and streams of a chosen star at a chosen time.
 It takes in argument a CSV file containing information on stars to captured and when and how to capture them (see [example](https://github.com/jdescloitres/stellar-occult/blob/main/all_coordinates_CSV_example.csv)).
 This CSV file changes every night.
 Each line of the file represents a star.
 To simplify the code, this content of the CSV file is then represented as dictionnaries in a TXT file (see CSV_TO_TXT).

 The main function is divided in three parts for each star:
-- calibration of the telescope
+- telescope pointing (target acqusisition)
 - capture of the stream
 - parking the telescope before next star

-The calibration of the telescope and the capture of the stream are set to start respectively five minutes (see value of DELAY) before and at the time given in the text file, with the help of the scheduler function.
+The telescope pointing and the capture of the stream are set to start respectively five minutes (see value of DELAY) before and at the time given in the text file, with the help of the scheduler function.

 ```
 s = sched.scheduler(time.time)